persquare/ZK2/README.md

 You can narrow the items listed in the note list by using the tag cloud or the search bar.

 ### Quick filtering (tag cloud)
 By clicking a tag in the tag cloud the list is reduced to those items tagged with that tag.
-Not that the tag cloud is initially empty as a tag doesn't show up until until it is present in 6 notes (configurable FIXME).
+Note that the tag cloud is initially empty as a tag doesn't show up until until it is present in at least six notes (configurable FIXME).

 ### Filter and search (search bar)
 You can filter the notes by tags (`foo bar ...`) or by id (`@1407`), or perform a free text (`"yadda yadda`) search.